 |Kia Sorento||Ignition coil replacement||$251 to $325|

 Most of the repairs above are covered by the Kia warranty.
 However, if your factory warranty has expired, you’ll need to pay these costs yourself.
-If you don’t feel comfortable paying for such repairs out of pocket, you should look into an extended auto warranty.
+You should consider an extended auto warranty if you aren’t comfortable paying for such repairs out of pocket.
 A Kia extended warranty or a plan from an independent warranty provider can help you finance repairs over time and give you added peace of mind on the road.

 The best way to keep your Kia running smoothly is to keep up with the factory-recommended maintenance schedule and to address issues as soon as they arise.
-The Kia warranty that comes with new and certified pre-owned vehicles should cover any defects in materials or workmanship, but these coverages will eventually expire.
+The Kia warranty with new and certified pre-owned vehicles should cover any defects in materials or quality, but these coverages will eventually expire.

 Independent extended warranty companies typically offer more choices for coverage, coverage for older vehicles, a wider network of repair shops, and more extensive benefits.
 Two providers we recommend are Endurance and CarShield.